kyma-project/kyma/docs/03-tutorials/00-serverless/svls-14-inject-envs.md

             name: my-secret
             key: secret-env
     ```
-5. Use injected ENVs in the handler file.
+5. Use injected environment variables in the handler file.
 Modify `handler.js` with the following:
     ```js
     module.exports = {
         main: function (event, context) {